- All feedback should be ignored.

 Determine how you will move forward with the feedback and consider sharing that with the person who provided the feedback in the first place.

 The bottom line is that not all feedback is equal.
 The growth mindset knows that you can learn and grow from negative feedback in your performance review when you listen, decide whether it has merit and then determine the way forward.
 Taking this positive approach to negative feedback this will boost your confidence in the workplace.

 p.s. if you like this, you’ll love my weekly newsletter

-Sign up today and you will get a weekly newsletter packed with useful tips and tricks on career, confidence, leadership and life, as well as priority notice of my monthly online classes (such as my live Get Career Confident Q&A on Thursday 30 March).
+Sign up today to get a weekly newsletter packed with useful tips and tricks on career, confidence, leadership and life, as well as priority notice of my online classes and workshops.
 Click here to subscribe.